pepkit/pepspec/docs/howto_eliminate_paths.md

 "frog_1h", "RRBS", "frog", "1", "/data/lab/project/frog_1h.fastq"
 ```

 This is common, but what if the data get moved, the filesystem changes, or you switch servers?
 Will this data still be there in 2 years?
 Do you want long file paths cluttering your sample table?
 What if you have 2 or 3 input files?
 Do you want to manually manage these unwieldy absolute paths?

+## Using a derived column

-The PEP specification makes it really easy to do better with the `derived` section of `sample_modifiers`.
-Derived attributes allow you to populate sample attributes based on a source template you specify in the `derived_sources` attribute.
-What was originally `/long/path/to/sample.fastq.gz` as a derived attribute would instead contain just a key, like `source1`.
+The PEP specification makes it really easy to do better with the `derive` sample modifier.
+The `derive` sample modifier adds new sample attributes that are derived from existing sample attributes.
+What was originally `/long/path/to/sample.fastq.gz` would instead contain just a key, like `source1`, and then a systematic formula for how to construct the path programatically is included in the project config file.
 Here's an example of the same sample table using a `derived attribute` for `file_path`:

 ```
 "sample_name", "library", "organism", "time", "file_path"